Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves and parses a domain's DMARC policy from a TXT record, specifying the action and resource.
-It distinguishes itself from siblings by mentioning dossier_spf and dossier_dkim for complete email-auth coverage.
+The description uses a specific verb+resource: 'Retrieve and parse a domain's DMARC policy from its _dmarc.<domain> TXT record, returning all tags.'
+It clearly distinguishes from siblings by mentioning pairing with dossier_spf and dossier_dkim for full email-auth coverage, and specifies the exact DNS resource queried.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.